grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 ---
-id: converting-a-frontend-datasource-to-backend
+id: convert-a-frontend-datasource-to-backend
-title: Converting a Frontend data source to have a Backend Component
+title: How to convert a frontend data source plugin into a backend plugin
 sidebar_position: 10
-description: Learn how to convert a frontend-only data source to a backend data source.
+description: Learn how to convert a frontend data source plugin into a backend plugin
 keywords:
   - grafana
   - plugins